solehudinmq/pistonqueue/README.md

 # Pistonqueue

-Pistonqueue is a Ruby library for handling backpressure using a webhook mechanism in our backend systems.
+Pistonqueue is a ruby library for handling backpressure using a webhook mechanism in our backend systems.
 Each incoming request is first passed to the message broker and then consumed by the consumer.
 Each task is executed using Ruby's concurrency capabilities.

 Currently, the available message broker mechanisms are :
 - redis stream.